-For example, the City of San Antonio has been able to reduce a person's daily water use from 144 gallons per day in 2001 to 118 in 2018.
+For example, the City of San Antonio has been able to reduce daily per capitawater use from 144 gallons per day in 2001 to 118 in 2018.
 Successful conservation strategies have included: updating infrastructure by fixing old pipes and updating fixtures, creating climate-appropriate landscapes with native vegetation, replacing wasteful fixtures (pipes, toilets, washing machines) and reducing the duration and timing of water-use activities.

-To support these efforts, Texas has also passed a water plan that allocates millions of dollars for conservation in the coming years.
+Acknowledging the importance of water conservation, Texas recently adopted the 2022 State Water Plan that contemplates big investments in conservation in the coming years.
 These strategies are meant to include methods that reduce everyday water consumption and increase water use efficiency, allowing more to be done with the same amount of water.